 For the second day of Pick one do 3 or Pick 1 from each, I have opted to pick one dish from each of the three lists I had given.
 Today it is going to be List of Potato Dishes.
 Now I am sure we already have so many potato dishes to talk about and so I had a tough time seeing which one I could make and enjoy.

 I ended up with the first ones I can lay my eyes on.
 It was Aloo Pie, a dish from Trinidad and Tobago.
 I remember Mir talking about it and then I even remember checking it out for my International Cuisine.

-Since I had a good dish for country starting with T, I left this out.
+Since I had a good dish for the country starting with T, I left this out.
 Now was the best time to make it I decided.
 I landed here to check out how it was made.
 It was very much our Samosa, differently made.
-I knew I had to line up all my deep fried dishes at the same time, to avoid heating up the oil so many times.
+I knew I had to line up all my deep-fried dishes at the same time, to avoid heating the oil so many times.

 Aloo PieIngredients Needed:

 Boiled, mashed potato - 1 cup